SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 - [http://books.pharo.org](Pharo with Style)
 - [https://scg.unibe.ch/download/oorp/OORP.pdf](Object-Oriented Reengineering Patterns)

-Each week the students have to watch a couple of videos and one or two lectures are given by us.
+Each week, the students have to watch a couple of videos and one or two lectures are given by us.
-During the first 6 weeks, each week they had to do some exercises following some scripts.
+During the first 6 weeks, each week they had to do some exercises following some scripts or exercises such as the ones reported later in this book.
+Then in the subsequent weeks students are asked to develop a little board game as shown in Chapter @games.
+In the new version of the lecture, we plan to make the lecture centered around the game design so that students get more time.

 #### Calendar
-Our calendar is the following one: basically
+Our calendar is the following one:

-#### One glance schedule

 - 01 Week:  Test introduction
 - 02 Week:  OOP refresh